Skip to main content ↓

 8. To recruit the right talent

 You will find that a very prudent way to use videos is to reach out to your future employees.
-Through videos you can tell what you stand for, you can truly bring out the culture and the diversity of your team, and underline what makes your team dynamics distinct—things that are very difficult to do otherwise.
+Through videos, you can tell what you stand for, bring out the culture and the diversity of your team, and underline what makes your team dynamic distinct—things that are very difficult to convey in words.

 9. To act as a testimonial